-What are the strengths of your area?: The ESL department at the College of the Sequoias offers a unique mirrored credit/noncredi ESL program that is truly progressive in the state of California.
+What are the strengths of your area?: The ESL department at the College of the Sequoias offers a unique mirrored credit/noncredit ESL program that is truly progressive in the state of California.
 Unlike most ESL programs in California, we teach the same curriculum in our credit and noncredit mirrored classes.
 This prepares our ESL students for multiple pathways, which is an enormous benefit for our multilingual students and the college.

 Our throughput data for both credit and noncredit ESL students during the 2020-2021 academic year demonstrates the strength of our mirrored program and how it benefits our ESL students.
-For example, during the 2020-21 academic year, ESL students earned 23 AA/AS degrees.
-In addition to degree completion, 32 non-ESL certificates ranging in areas of Social Work, Child Development, and CNA were completed by our credit and noncredit ESL students (See Data_ESL Graduates_AY 2021_22).
+For example, during the 2022-23 academic year, ESL students earned 16 AA/AS degrees.
+In addition to degree completion, 19 non-ESL certificates ranging in areas of Business, Child Development, and RN were completed by our credit and noncredit ESL students (See ESL Awards 2022_23).

 Although these numbers are impressive, our ESL Certificates of Competency have the largest throughput data.
-During 2021-22, fifty-eight (58) ESL Certificates of Competency were earned by our noncredit ESL students.
-It is important to note that nearly half of them (28 in total) were beginning level ESL Certificates of Competency earned by noncredit ESL students attending classes in our offsite ESL program.
-Moreover, the college benefits financially from our unique mirrored ESL program in that our noncredit students earn full apportionment for their coursework.
+During 2022-23, eighty-three (83) ESL Certificates of Competency were earned by our noncredit ESL students.
+This is a 43% increase from last year.
+The college benefits financially from our unique mirrored ESL program in that our noncredit students earn full apportionment for their coursework.